xiaopv/xiaopv.github.io/old_teaching/2025-spring-mat334.md

 ## Portfolio

- The portfolio is a curated collection of your work that tells a story of you as a mathematician and student of geometry from the first day of class to the last.
+ The portfolio is a curated collection of your work that tells a story of you as a mathematician and student of abstract algebra from the first day of class to the last.
 The portfolio is due at the start of the final exam, but you should work on assembling this portfolio throughout the semester.
 You are welcome to visit me and ask for feedback.
 Here are the main parts of your portfolio.
-   * Growth: Describe how you've improved as a mathematician and student of geometry this semester.
+   * Growth: Describe how you've improved as a mathematician and student of abstract algebra this semester.
 Focus on how you have changed or grown over the course of this semester.
-Write 2-3 paragraphs that describe your growth, both in terms of geometric knowledge and in terms of your understand of how mathematics works.
+Write 2-3 paragraphs that describe your growth, both in terms of abstract algebra knowledge and in terms of your understand of how mathematics works.
 Include at least three specific examples of work that illustrate this growth and explain why they show what you've described.
    * Productive Failure: Show me a failure that ended up supporting and fostering your learning.
 Write a description of an important mistake or error that you made (in a presentation, a homework problem, or an exam).
 Clearly describe your error.
 Then describe how this mistake was productive -- what you learned or how you grew as a result of this mistake.
 Use specific examples and include work to describe the growth.
 2-3 paragraphs total.
    * Process: Select a problem from this semester that required you to do a significant amount of scratch work.
 Include the scratch work and annotate it (using different colors) to indicate what insights or key ideas each piece represents.
 Be sure to annotate errors, dead-ends, ideas that didn't work out.
 INclude your final proof that should be written as good as you can.
 Write a narrative (1-2 paragraphs) describing the process you underwent to get from reading the theorem to writing your finished proof.
    * Assumptions and Axioms: Choose a proof from this semester that illustrates the importance and use of assumptions in mathematics.
 Annotate (using different colors) your work as follows: Point out where you make explicit assumptions and then also point out where you use them in the proof.
 Point out where you use implicit assumptions, such as axioms, that are not explicitly assumed in your writing.
 Be clear and be specific.
 Write a clear, thorough, and general explanation of the role of assumptions and axioms in mathematics.
 (2-3 paragraphs)